 Charyn has been a revelation this term, winning the Doncaster Mile, bet365 Mile, Queen Anne and Jacques le Marois.
 In addition, he’s been second in the Lockinge and Prix du Moulin, looking an unlucky loser in the latter after the winner, Tribalist, was gifted a soft lead.

 My concern for the grey, who is no bigger than 11-8, was that he was a busy boy in the spring – I imagine Roger Varian thought early-season races may represent good opportunities to strike early after his blank the year before – and that he faces no easy task conceding 6lb to a classy filly in the shape of Tamfana.
-At 6-1, she looks a much better bet.
+She looks a much better bet.

 As expected, Prague was supplemented on Monday at a cost of £70,000.
 This Ballydoyle reject has proved a bargain buy for Dylan Cunha and his team and he impressed when thumping Poker Face in the Joel Stakes at Newmarket last time.
 He will need to finish in the first four to recover the roll of the dice.